StarfishHidari/CanvasScaleCalculator/README.md

 Current version;

+  v1.1 "Fluffy Panda", June 17, 2016

+Previous version;

   v1.0 "Sassy Panda", June 17, 2016

-Previous version;

- * None

-Planned features;

- * browse to find a .jpg or .png and automaticallly input the resolution

 Changelog;

- * Initial release
+ * Added Browse for Image button
+ * When an image is selected, the resolution is put in the image resolution fields

 The binary can be downloaded here: https://github.com/QueenHidari/CanvasScaleCalculator/blob/master/Binaries/CanvasScaleCalculator.jar